 Maintenance is an essential part of preserving the integrity of your low slope roofing system.
 Generally, roofs should be inspected twice a year — once in the spring and then again in the fall.
-While an inspector will perform these formal inspections, it’s important that you are aware of potential issues with your low slope roof as the building owner year-round.
+While an inspector will perform these formal inspections, it’s important that as the building owner you are aware of potential issues year-round.
 Keep your roof performing at its best with these five low slope roof maintenance tips:

 The Tax Cuts and Jobs Act (TCJA) approved by President Trump on Dec.
 22, 2017, implemented major tax legislation affecting the way business taxpayers depreciate tangible property and improvements to commercial property.

 I was recently asked, “What will roofing membranes look like in the future?”
 It got me thinking about all the changes I’ve seen in the industry over the decades.
 Having worked with commercial roofing membranes to some degree since 1979, I’ve witnessed the astounding transformation of the commercial roofing industry.
 The most notable transformation has taken place in the products offered and their performance.

 Since 1979, I’ve been witnessing the amazing evolution of the commercial roof warranty.
 However, what once was a gesture of reliability between roofing contractor and building owner, has become a crutch that clouds what’s really important – the quality of your roofing system itself.